III. DEFINITIONS

 The assistant superintendent of learning and accountability shall be named the district assessment coordinator.
 Said person shall be in charge of all test procedures and shall bring recommendations to the School Board annually for approval.

-V. GRADUATION ASSESSMENT REQUIREMENTS
+V. ASSESSMENT GRADUATION REQUIREMENTS

-For students enrolled in grade 8 in the 2012-2013 school year and later, students’ state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following:
+Students’ state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following:

-1. monitoring of students’ continuous development of and growth in requisite knowledge and skills; analysis of students’ progress and performance levels; identification of students’ academic strengths and diagnosis of areas where students require curriculum or instructional adjustments, targeted interventions, or remediation; and
+1. Achievement and career and college readiness in mathematics, reading, and writing, consistent with paragraph (k) and the extent available, to monitor students' continuous development of and growth in requisite knowledge and skills; analyze students' progress and performance levels, identifying students' academic strengths and diagnosing areas where students require curriculum or instructional adjustments, targeted interventions, or remediation; and, based on analysis of students' progress and performance data, determine students' learning and instructional needs and the instructional tools and best practices that support academic rigor for the student; and

-B. Consistent with this paragraph and Minnesota Statutes section 120B.125, age-appropriate exploration and planning activities and career assessments to encourage students to identify personally relevant career interests and aptitudes and help students and their families develop a regularly reexamined transition plan for postsecondary education or employment without need for postsecondary remediation.
+2. Consistent with this paragraph and Minnesota Statutes section 120B.125, age-appropriate exploration and planning activities and career assessments to encourage students to identify personally relevant career interests and aptitudes and help students and their families develop a regularly reexamined transition plan for postsecondary education or employment without need for postsecondary remediation.

-C. Based on appropriate state guidelines, students with an IEP may satisfy state graduation requirements by achieving an individual score on the state-identified alternative assessments.
+3. Based on appropriate state guidelines, students with an IEP may satisfy state graduation requirements by achieving an individual score on the state-identified alternative assessments.

-D. Students meeting the state graduation requirements under this section must receive targeted, relevant, academically rigorous, and resourced instruction, which may include a targeted instruction and intervention plan focused on improving the student’s knowledge and skills in core subjects so that the student has a reasonable chance to succeed in a career or college without need for postsecondary remediation.
+1. A student must receive targeted, relevant, academically rigorous, and resourced instruction, which may include a targeted instruction and intervention plan focused on improving the student’s knowledge and skills in core subjects so that the student has a reasonable chance to succeed in a career or college without need for postsecondary remediation.

-F. A student's progress toward career and college readiness must be recorded on the student's high school transcript.
+C. A student's progress toward career and college readiness must be recorded on the student's high school transcript.

 VI.
 GRADUATION CREDIT REQUIREMENTS

-I. A minimum of 5.5 credits, a minimum of 8 elective credits for the graduating class of 2025, a minimum of 10 elective credits for the graduating class of 2026 and beyond except for the Moorhead Alternative Center and West Central Academy, must complete a minimum of 5.5 elective credits.
+9. A minimum of 5.5 credits, a minimum of 8 elective credits for the graduating class of 2025, a minimum of 10 elective credits for the graduating class of 2026 and beyond except for the Moorhead Alternative Center and West Central Academy, must complete a minimum of 5.5 elective credits.

-J. Credit equivalencies
+B. Credit equivalencies

 1. A one-half credit of economics taught in a school’s agricultural education, food and natural resources education, or business education program may fulfill a one-half credit in social studies under Paragraph E. above if the credit is sufficient to satisfy all of the academic standards in economics.

 2. An agriculture science or career and technical education credit may fulfill the elective science credit required under Paragraph D., above if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the school district.
 Agriculture or career and technical education credit may fulfill the credit in chemistry or physics required under Paragraph D., above if the credit meets the state chemistry or physics academic standards as approved by the school district.
-A student must satisfy either all of the chemistry or physics academic standards prior to graduation.
+A student must satisfy either all of the chemistry academic standards or all of the physics academic standards prior to graduation.
 An agriculture science or career and technical education credit may not fulfill the required biology credit under Paragraph D. above.

 3. A career and technical education credit may fulfill a mathematics or arts credit requirement under Paragraph B. or Paragraph F., above.